 - Visible differences and disabilities

-The list of body-based taunts is seemingly endless, and middle schoolers seem inherently gifted when it comes to creating them.
-And while all body-shaming teasing and bullying should be dealt with quickly by adults, fat-shaming, in particular, is very dangerous since it’s linked to eating disorders, the second-most deadly mental disorder and the cause of much suffering and heartache.
+The list of body-based taunts is seemingly endless, and peers, particularly middle schoolers, seem inherently gifted when it comes to creating them.
+All body-shaming and bullying should be dealt with quickly by adults.
+Fat-shaming and body shaming are linked to eating disorders, the second-most deadly mental disorder and the cause of much suffering and heartache.

 If you have a child who is in middle school, remember that body shaming can happen to kids of all genders and of all body types, though it is far worse for kids with larger bodies.
 Both boys and girls are the recipients and the perpetrators of body shaming.
 Here’s what I recommend: